mariomazzaferro/cryptoPrompts/README.md

 # Project Name: CRYPTO PROMPTS

 There is a subreddit called <a href="https://www.reddit.com/r/WritingPrompts/">r/WritingPrompts</a>, where millions of writers and wanna be writers contribute to create new content.
 Crypto Prompts is the implementation of that idea in the Polygon blockchain.
-Where prompts and branches are ERC-721 Non-Fungible Tokens that can be sold, transfered or used as prompt for other branches.
-Notice that every branch is also a prompt, but initial prompts are not branches.
+Where Prompts and Branches are ERC-721 Non-Fungible Tokens that can be sold, transfered or used as prompt for other branches.

 ## Overview